Let's start with a simple quiz. Select only one answer for each question:

 Translation, in a sense, is ghostwriting in another language.
 Margaret Sayers Peden compares it to melting and recreating an ice cube.
 “Molecules escape, new molecules are poured in to fill the spaces, but the lines of molding and mending are virtually invisible.”
 As a translator is expected to latch onto the ideas, worldview, and writing style of the original author as seamlessly as possible, neutrality--the ability to strip away preconceived notions and embrace a new authoring identity--is vital.
 To this end, I am continually training myself to become a more perceptive reader of the English language and a more versatile writer in Chinese.

+Yes, you read it right.
 If translating doesn't drive you insane, you are probably not doing it right.
 Unsatisfactory rendition is the monster under my bed that gnaws at me at night.
 I reread and rewrite.
 When I feel there is a perfect word out there somewhere, I go hunt it down.
 Samuel Johnson said it the best: "What is written without effort is in general read without pleasure."
 At the very least, the pleasure of reading lies in clarity in logic and syntax, precision in grammar and word choice, and smoothness in musicality and breathability.
 It's my mission to protect the world from the pollution of careless translation and put more thought in every word I write.

 I think about words and the world all the time.

 I was born and raised in Chengdu, China, where pandas thrive and hibiscuses bloom.
 When I was little, my country was also quite a child herself, having opened up to the world just over a decade ago.
 As our curiosity and hunger for unfamiliar cultures grew, learning English became a national pursuit.
-I started learning English when I was only six years old, unswayed by either good cartoons or bad flu.
+I started learning English when I was only six years old, unswayed by either good cartoons or a bad cold.
 And since then, I've never stopped.